top of page

 Sparrow and Finch Films is many things.

-We <write><produce><direct> theater and digital media.
+We <write><produce><direct> film, theater and branded digital content.

 We <create> and <curate> art exhibits and community events.

-We are a production company that creates and curates inspirational art and media that promotes social justice awareness and action.
 We are also the primary production arm of Urban Artivist Academy.

 This is our visual index to showcase our projects, both big and small and whatever new creative inspirations and partnerships that are purpose aligned.

-The play, Nina and Troyboy explores how mental health, racism, and religion collide to color the stark reality facing many young men, and their families across America.
+Nina and Troyboy explores how mental health, racism, and religion collide to color the stark reality facing many young men, and their families across America.

 Nina's son Troy has gone missing after an argument the night prior.
 His absence at his weekly meeting with his social worker puts him in direct violation of his parole agreement and further risks his freedom.
 With news of yet another unarmed Black man being shot by police, Nina is tempted to fear the worst and must rely on her faith for the preservation and salvation of her only child she’s struggled to raise in a "post-racial" America.

-2019
+SHORT FILM 2019

-An Official Selection of the 26th Annual BHERC African-American Film Marketplace and S.E.
+Official Selection of the 26th Annual BHERC African-American Film Marketplace and S.E.
 Manly Short Film Showcase & The 2020 Youth Diversity Film Festival

 Filmed in 24 hours as part of the AT&T Create-A-Thon